wlemkows/nvml/doc/libpmemobj/pmemobj_tx_begin.3.md

-+ when transaction snapshots a lot of memory or does a lot of allocations, pmemobj may need to do many internal allocations, which must be freed when transaction ends, adding a lot of time overhead when such big transactions are frequent,
++ when transaction snapshots a lot of memory or does a lot of allocations, pmemobj may need to do many internal allocations, which must be freed when transaction ends, adding time overhead when big transactions are frequent,
-+ when pool is almost full, freeing in a transaction may actually fail because of not enough space for the log
++ transactions can start to fail due to not enough log space - this can be especially problematic for transactions that want to **deallocate** objects, as those might also fail

 To solve both of these problems pmemobj exposes these functions: